LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 * **Formulas:** Functions which parse values stored in Attributes are known to impact processing time.
 Similarly, adding “distinct” counting to built in functions would also have a relatively higher impact to the processing and load time of any dashboard.
 * **Time based derived metrics** - It is recommended to use the “Custom” formatting and change the prefix of the ‘hour” attribute from “h” to “\[h\]”.
 Example: \[h\]:mm

-{: .important}
-**DISCLAIMER:** LivePerson will support standard reports that are provided by LivePerson as part of the Report Builder product.
+{: .important} **Disclaimer:** LivePerson will support standard reports that are provided by LivePerson as part of the Report Builder product.
 Please note that we will not provide support for these custom reports.
 LivePerson is not liable for any loss or damage to data that may result from the use or performance of any custom reports.